ssleepinbed/pinRadio/README.md

 # Conclusion

-Combining the above mentioned effects, I have been able to **get the signal to reliably travel under 100 meters.** I will add more features to this little program as time goes on, the goal is to send LoRa packets with it!
+Combining the above mentioned effects, I have been able to **get the signal to reliably travel up to 100 meters.** I will add more features to this little program as time goes on, the goal is to send LoRa packets with it!
 I hope you like it!